Apparently, my eyes were bigger than my fingers.

 So here you have it!
 The first 10 of the best hundred Arab novels selected by the Arab Writers Union.
 As has been noted elsewhere, the list is sometimes puzzling.
 Although perhaps it would be clearer if we knew the manner by which these titles were selected.

-1 The Cairo Trilogy by Egyptian (Nobel-prize winning) author Naguib Mahfouz.
+1 Cairo Trilogy Palace Walk Palace of Desire Sugar Street by Egyptian (Nobel-prize winning) author Naguib Mahfouz.
 Yes, of course it’s available in English: Trans.
 William Maynard Hutchins, Everyman’s Library, 2001.

 3 Honor, by the great Egyptian writer Sonallah Ibrahim.
 As far as I can turn up, this has never been translated into English.
-Ibrahim’s Zaat, The Committee, and Stealth are easily available from AUC Press, AUC Press, and Aflame Books.
+Ibrahim’s Zaat, Committee, Stealth, and Beirut, Beirut are all available.
 The Smell of It was translated, too, but it’s long since out of print.

-6 The Secret Life of Saeed the Pessoptimist, by Palestinian Emile Habibi, was translated by Salma Khadra Jayyusi and published by Interlink in 2001.
+6 Secret Life Of Saeed The Pessoptimist, by Palestinian Emile Habibi, was translated by Salma Khadra Jayyusi and published by Interlink in 2001.
 And that’s the translator’s title, not mine.

 7 The Desolate Time, by Syrian author Haidar Haidar remains untranslated.
 I find nothing by Haidar Haidar in English.